MeetKothari/MeetKothari/README.md

 - 🌱 I’m currently learning: Everything.
 No, really...🤣
 - 🥅 2022 Goals: Learn more about SQL.
 - ⚡ Fun fact: I can dunk a basketball (about half the time)!
-- 🔭 This page is a WIP for this 2022 spring semester.
+- 🔭 This page is a WIP for the 2022 spring semester.

 ### Connect with me: